-- 3.1 Need of company for development formation of company-registration and incorporation. - 3.2 Memorandum of association various clauses-alteration therein-doctrine of ultra vires. - 3.3 relation Articles of association binding force alteration its with memorandum of association doctrine of constructive notice and indoor management - exceptions. - 33.1.
-Prospectus issue contents liability for misstatements statement in lieu of prospectus self prospectus. - 3.4 Promoters position duties and liabilities - general principles of allotment-statutory 3.4.1. restrictions share certificate - its objects and effects- transfer of shares - restrictions on transfer-procedure for transfer - refusal of transfer - role of public finance institutions transferor and transferee issue of shares premium between depository - dematerialized shares (DEMAT) - Buy-back shares. discount - receipts - 3.4.2. of Shareholder - who can and who shareholder modes be cannot be a becoming a shareholder calls on shares forfeiture and surrender of shares - lien on shares. - 3.4.3.
-Share capital kinds alteration and reduction of share capital further issue of capital conversion of loans and debentures into capital- duties of courts to protect the interests of creditors and share holders - Directors appointment 35. position - qualificationsvacation of office powers resignation and duties loans removal of directorsremuneration of directorsrole of nominee directors managing directors - other managerial personnel - compensation for loss of office. - 3.5.1.
+- 3.1 Need of company for development formation of company-registration and incorporation. - 3.2 Memorandum of association various clauses-alteration therein-doctrine of ultra virus. - 3.3 Articles of association binding force alteration its relation with memorandum of association doctrine of constructive notice and indoor management exceptions. - 3.3.1.
+Prospectus issue contents liability for misstatements statement in lieu of prospectus self prospectus. - 3.4 Promoters position duties and liabilities - 3.4.1.
+Shares general principles of allotment-statutory restrictions share certificate its objects and effects- transfer of shares restrictions on transfer-procedure for transfer refusal of transfer role of public finance institutions relationship between transferor and transferee issue of shares at premium and discount depository receipts dematerialized shares (DEMAT) Buy-back shares. - 3.4.2.
+Shareholder who can be and who cannot be a shareholder modes of becoming a shareholder calls on shares forfeiture and surrender of shares lien on shares. - 3.4.3.
+Share capital kinds alteration and reduction of share capital further issue of capital conversion of loans and debentures into capital- duties of courts to protect the interests of creditors and share holders - 3.5.
+Directors position appointment qualifications- vacation of office removal resignation powers and duties of directors- loans remuneration of directors- role of nominee directors managing directors other managerial personnel compensation for loss of office. - 3.5.1.
 Meetings kinds procedure voting - 3.5.2.
-Dividends Meaning payment capitalization profit - 3.6 Audit and accounts - 3.7 of Borrowing unauthorised powers effect borrowing charges and mortgages -loans to other companiesinvestmentscontracts by companies

-- 3.8 Debentures meaning fixed and floating charge-kinds of debentures-share-holder and debenture holder- remedies of debenture holders - 3.9 Majority powers Protection of minority rights - 3.10 Prevention of oppression and mismanagement who can apply ?
-Powers of the company, the court and the central government - 3.11 Investigation powers - 3.12 Reconstruction and amalgamation - 3.13 Winding up - types - by court - reasons - grounds who can apply - procedure- powers of liquidator-powers of court liability of past preferential members-payment of liabilities payment, unclaimed up of unregistered company, dividends - winding Defunct Company. - Consequences of winding up order voluntary members winding up by and creditors - winding up subject to supervision of courts.
+Dividends Meaning payment capitalization profit - 3.6 Audit and accounts - 3.7 Borrowing powers effect of unauthorised borrowing charges and mortgages -loans to other companies- investments- contracts by companies - 3.8 Debentures meaning fixed and floating charge-kinds of debentures- share-holder and debenture holder- remedies of debenture holders - 3.9 Majority powers Protection of minority rights - 3.10 Prevention of oppression and mismanagement who can apply?
+Powers of the company, the court and the central government - 3.11 Investigation powers - 3.12 Reconstruction and amalgamation - 3.13 Winding up types by court reasons grounds who can apply - procedure- powers of liquidator-powers of court - liability of past members-payment of liabilities - preferential payment, unclaimed dividends - winding up of unregistered company, Defunct Company. - consequences of winding up order - voluntary winding up by members and creditors - winding up subject to supervision of courts.